Skip to main content

 Public art can be found throughout Fort Collins.
 These projects offer moments of beauty, introspection, and curiosity in our everyday lives.

-The Asphalt Art program brings public art into unique spaces to both enhance the beauty of our community while also creating safer streets.
-Studies have shown the placement of art in roadways creating a traffic calming effect that results in lower speeds, fewer crashes and safer pedestrian street crossings.
+The Asphalt Art program brings public art into unique spaces to enhance the beauty of our community while creating safer streets.
+Studies have shown the placement of art in roadways helps calm traffic and lower speeds; intersections with asphalt art have fewer crashes and safer pedestrian street crossings.

 People painting the street

-By coupling curb extensions with plastic marker posts and asphalt art, we expect to see a reduction in vehicle speeds and bicycle and pedestrian-related accidents at this intersection.
-These results will be tracked and reported once post installation data has been gathered
+By using curb extensions with plastic marker posts and asphalt art we expect to see a reduction in vehicle speeds and bicycle and pedestrian-related accidents at this intersection.
+These results will be tracked and reported once post installation data has been gathered.

 Listen to members of these communities tell their story in their own words below.